RDStrauss/SEP_propagator/README.md

 The  code  is published under the Creative Commons license, but is not intended to be used for commercial applications.
 We ask anyone using this model to reference *van den Berg et al. [2020]* in all research outputs and to contact the authors when used extensively.

+## Changes to be implemented

+-- Integral over pitch-angle dependence of Duu should be re-done with a finer u-grid!

 ## References

 [Heita, P.K.N.
 2019.
 Numerical investigation of solar energetic particle transport between the Sun, Earth, and Mars. *MSc thesis*.
 North-West University, South Africa.](https://dspace.nwu.ac.za/handle/10394/33865)